 In July 1997 the first Bulgarian Orthodox general council in 40 years was held in Sofia under the leadership of Patriarch Maxim.
 The council focused on new possibilities open to the church in the new conditions of a democratic society.
 It called upon the government to allow it to develop its ministry in various areas of public life including the media.
 It asked the authorities to guarantee religious instruction in schools, to establish chaplaincies in the armed forces, in prisons and hospitals, and to return property confiscated by the communists.
 Measures were adopted to begin a process of renewal of church life, including the development of catechetical programs and theological formation, the setting up of a large program of social action, the strengthening of the role of the laity in the church, and the renewal of monasticism.
 New church statutes were to be drafted to replace those instituted in 1953 under communist pressure.
 Religious instruction in the schools resumed in September 1997.

 New theology faculties have been created since the fall of communism.
 At present there are Orthodox theological faculties in Sofia, Veliko Tarnovo, Kardzhali, Shumen, and Blagoevgrad, and two Orthodox seminaries located in Sofia (St John of Rila, founded in 1903) and Plovdiv (Sts.
 Cyril and Methodius).
-In 2006 the Bulgarian Orthodox Church had 13 dioceses in the country and two abroad, with about 2,600 parishes served by 1,545 priests.
-In addition, there were about 250 monks and nuns.
-According to a 2005 report by the Bulgarian Academy of Sciences, about 50% of Bulgarians who self-identify as Orthodox participate in formal religious services.
-Other sources indicated that about 40% of the population was atheistic or agnostic.
+The Bulgarian Orthodox Church has 13 dioceses in the country and two abroad, with about 2,600 parishes served by 1,545 priests.
+In addition, there are about 250 monks and nuns.
+According to the most recent census (2011), 76% of the population self-identifies as Orthodox.
+Muslims make up about ten percent of the population, followed by Protestants at 1.1% and Catholics at 0.8%.
+About 10% are atheists.
 Article 13 of the 1991 Bulgarian constitution designates Eastern Orthodox Christianity as the “traditional” religion of the country.

 The Bulgarian Orthodox Holy Synod, made up of the Patriarch and all the diocesan bishops, is the supreme clerical, juridical and administrative authority in the church.
 It functions in two bodies.
 The Full Synod meets each June and November and whenever else it is judged necessary.
 The Lesser Synod is composed of the Patriarch and four other bishops elected by the Full Synod to four-year terms, meets almost continually and deals with current church affairs.
 The Patriarch presides over both bodies and handles relations with the state and other churches.